 Seeking insights on homeowners insurance in a particular city?
 Check out our analysis of large Florida cities:

-If you're a military member or family, you're able to buy home insurance from USAA.
+If you're enlisted or a veteran, you're able to buy home insurance from USAA.

-Given the propensity for extreme weather events, Florida is a very risk state to sell insurance in.
-As such, many providers will charge higher rates to offset the risk of insuring properties ther.e
+Given the propensity for extreme weather events, Florida is a very risky state in which to sell insurance.
+As such, many providers charge higher rates to offset the risk of insuring properties in Florida.

-This varies by your company and specifics of the claim.
+This varies by company and the specifics of the claim.

 Tornadoes can hit with very little warning.
 There isn't much one can do to get ready and the effects are usually catastrophic.
 Therefore, it's vital to protect your home against tornado damage in Florida, which averages 57 tornado events per year.*